EmilioF17/MastersProjects/README.md

 ## List of Projects

-1.	**Weather Forecast Program:**
+1.	**Weather Forecast - Python Program:**
-   This is a weather forecast program that takes input from the user (zip code, city name, units of measurement, etc.).
-Then, this program returns the weather forecast of a location that matches the user’s input.
+    This Python-based weather forecast program allows users to enter a location (ZIP code, city name, units of measurement, etc.) and receive the current weather forecast.
+The program fetches real-time weather data using the OpenWeatherMap API.

 2.	**Forecast of Almond Production Using Linear Regression in R:**
     This project uses a linear regression in R that measures the relationship between California’s almond production and other variables like planted acres and precipitation levels.

-3.	**Treasury Yields and S&P 500 EDA:**
+3.	**Correlation Between Treasury Yields & the S&P 500:**
     This project uses several methods – from plotting histograms to running linear regressions – to measure the relationship between US Treasury Yields and the S&P 500 stock market index.

-4.	**Preparing Data with SQL, HTML, and API:**
+4.	**House Prices - Data Wrangling HTML, APIs, & CSVs:**
-   This project recollects data from three different sources using SQL, HTML, and APIs and merges them together.
+    This project anlayzes and visualizes historical home prices in the United States.
+The data used for this project was scrapped from JSON, HTML, and CSV files.
+The main objective of this project was to showcase my capability to work with different types of data.

-5.	**Linear Regression & Decision Tree - Train & Mushroom Data:**
+5.	**Poisonous Mushrom Data - Decision Tree Classsifier:**
-    This project uses linear regression to measure the relationship between variables in the Train data set.
-Also, it attempts to classify poisonous mushrooms using a decision tree model.
+    This script analyzes a data set that contains samples of several mushroom types and their physical attributes.
+A Decision Tree Classifier was used to predict if a mushroom would be poisonous or not depending on its physical attributes.

-6.	**Housing Prices Forecast – SARIMA:**
+6.	**Single Family Home Price Forecast - SARIMA:**
-    This project utilizes a SARIMA model to forecast single-family home prices in specific regions within the United States.
+    This project aims to analyze the historical performance of single home values in several cities in the United States and create a model that can forecast the valuation of the same asset type in a specific city.

-7.	**Movie Recommender Program:**
+7.	**Movie Recommender Program - Cosine Similarity:**
-    This project uses cosine similarity to create a movie recommender program.
+    The objective of this project is to create a movie recommender program.
+A movie dataset from GroupLens was utilized.
+This dataset includes the name, year of release, and genre(s) of thousands of movies.

-8.	**Almond Pricing - Linear & Ridge Regressions:**
+8.	**Almond Pricing Forecast - Linear & Ridge Regressions:**
-    This program uses linear and Ridge regressions to forecast the pricing of California almonds.
+    The objective of this project is attempt to forecast almond prices utilizing a linear regression.
+Almond historical production & prices and US population data were obtaiend from the USDA.
+In addtion, the US Dollar Index data, which calculates the strength of the dollar against major currencies, was obtained from Finance Yahoo

-9.	**Final Milestone 2: To be determined.**
+9.	**Wine Quality Score Classifier - Random Forest Classifier and GridSearch:**
-    *Description to be updated*
+    The objective of this project is to use historical wine quality tests data to create a model that can forecast quality scores based on wine physical attributes.

-10.	**Final Milestone 3: To be determined.**
+10.	**Handwritten NUmbers Classification Model - Convulational Neural Network:**
     *Description to be updated*